-Canonical List of Data-Backed AI Developer Productivity and Code Quality Research
+Canonical List of Data-Backed AI Developer Productivity and Code Quality Research from 2025-2026

 GitClear's first-party research has been cited by numerous reputable sources, including